If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 The caregiver's current situation

-Ask the caregiver to update you on their current situation, and note changes since the last review.
-Cover some of the same areas as the initial assessment, eg work, home situation, who is living in the home.
+Ask the caregiver to update you on their current situation and note changes since the last review.
+Cover the same areas as the initial caregiver assessment, such as work, home situation, who is living in the home.

 Encourage the caregiver to speak openly and frankly about issues and stressors affecting their whānau or family, including: